$\pi$-Play: Multi-Agent Self-Play via Privileged Self-Distillation without External Data: Further Analysis

 \section{Further Analysis}

-In this section, we analyze the importance of the QCP and the co-evolution of the examiner.
-Further experiments, including extensive ablation studies, training cost, search behavior analysis (search count and query redundancy), and case analyses, are provided in Appendix~\ref{app:further_analysis}.
+In this section, we analyze the importance of the QCP, the co-evolution dynamic of the examiner, and the search behavior of the student.
+Further experiments, including extensive ablation studies, training cost are provided in Appendix~\ref{app:further_analysis}.